 In pets spayed after the first heat cycle, there is a 7 percent occurrence rate of mammary cancer later in life.
 There is a 25 percent occurrence rate in pets spayed after the second heat cycle—that means one in four pets spayed after their second heat cycle will develop mammary cancer.

+What is pyometra?
 Every time a dog or cat goes into heat, a hormone called progesterone is secreted by the ovaries.
 Progesterone causes the lining of the uterus to proliferate and fill with blood, which suppresses the uterine immune function.
 This makes the uterus susceptible to infection from normal bacteria that reside in the vagina.
 Every time the pet goes into the heat, the uterine lining becomes thicker—and the risk for infection increases.

 When a uterine infection occurs, the entire uterus becomes engorged with pus.
 This makes the pet extremely ill.
 Symptoms of pyometra include decreased appetite, increased water intake, lethargy, and vomiting.
 Sometimes discharge from the vulva is present.
 The bacteria in the uterus can enter the bloodstream, causing a life-threatening systemic infection called sepsis.